CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 ## Overview

 This hands‑on lab guides participants through building and automating a smart store‑operations agent using Microsoft Copilot Studio.
 Participants will explore ingesting and indexing product catalogs, policy documents, website content and service‑desk data while leveraging AI models like text embeddings, language models and generative AI.
-The lab will cover customizing knowledge topics and automating workflows for product search, order placement, Dataverse logging and Zendesk ticket creation.
+The lab will cover customizing knowledge topics and automating workflows for product search, order placement, Dataverse logging and Freshworks ticket creation.
 Additionally, participants will learn to publish their finished agent to custom channels such as Microsoft Teams or a web portal.

 ## Objective